ssp21/ssp21-spec/ssp21.md

 * **reduced bandwidth** – It is not uncommon for serial SCADA systems to operate at rates as low as 1200 BPS.
 Cryptographic encodings need to be sensitive to tight polling margins.
 HMACs can be truncated (per NIST guidelines) to reduce overhead.
 BitS integration may be able to remove redundant layers provided by both the SSP21 and the wrapped protocol.
 An efficient certificate format that utilizes Elliptic Curve Cryptography (ECC) public keys will be used to reduce certificate sizes.

 # Utility PKI

 While the primary aim of this specification is describe the protocol in sufficient detail that it can be faithfully implemented, it is important to describe the broader system in which the protocol is designed to operate.

 ![Components of the system relevant to SSP21](img/network_architecture.png)

 SSP21 is designed to secure the communication link between one or more SCADA masters and some number of field sites as shown in the figure above.
 It accomplishes this using a PKI wholly owned and controlled by the utility.
 Ideally, SCADA masters and field assets (RTUs, gateways, IEDs, etc) generate a public / private key pair locally, never share the private key with another entity (human or machine), and can freely disseminate the public key for the purposes of certificate generation.
 The primary role of any PKI is to reduce the complexity of key management by requiring parties to only place their trust in a central signing authority.
 The identity of all other parties is then established via certification from this authority.
-To understand the attractiveness of such an architecture, it useful to compare it to a couple of alternatives.
+To understand the attractiveness of such an architecture, it useful to compare it is to a few alternatives.

 ## Alternative: Symmetric keys only